vanjacosic/opbeat-js/README.md

 ## Usage

-Check out the example application:
+Check out `/example` for an example of usage.

-1. Run `npm install gulp -g` to install `gulp`
+1. Edit the credentials in `example.js` to match your Opbeat organization and app.
-1. Run `npm install` to install dependencies
+1. Open `index.html`
-1. Change the credentials to match your Opbeat app in `example.js`
+1. Click a button to trigger an exception and log it to Opbeat

-1. Run `gulp watch` to start the preview server on `localhost:7000`
+**NOTE:** To be able to log clientside errors to Opbeat, your organization needs to have the feature flag enabled.
+Send Opbeat a message and they will enable it for you.

 ## Documentation